YOU DESERVE BETTER. SO DOES THE PLANET.

 - It takes 101 gallons of water to produce just one pound of cotton.

-- Worldwide, cotton growers use 16% of the world’s pesticides.
-In the US, eight of the top 10 pesticides most commonly used in cotton production is classified as moderately to highly hazardous by the World Health Organization.
+- In the US, eight of the top 10 pesticides most commonly used in cotton production are classified as moderately to highly hazardous by the World Health Organization.

 - The Aral Sea in Central Asia, once the fourth largest lake in the world, is now virtually gone, mainly due to cotton cultivation.
 Now 43 million tons of pesticide-laden dust is blown into the air each year, resulting in the highest rates of throat cancer in the world.
 It has been called one of the planet’s worst environmental disasters by the UN.